 How large should an interface be?
 How large should a button be?
 On a computer, the mouse makes even a tiny button easy to access.
 But with a tablet you can check out how tablet users are going to experience your design and adjust the button’s size accordingly.
 There is always a “just right” between “too big” and “too small.”

-For most people, a tablet PC is just a toy.
+For most people, a tablet PC is just a toy and they don’t know how to get benefit from Tablets.
 But for a die-hard designer there is definitely a place for these devices at work as well as at play